govhack-science/govhack-science.github.io/_prizes/2016/australia/australia-community-resilience-hack.md

 * Enhances either the social support networks in a community and/or the physical assets required to reduce vulnerability and limit the financial and emotional impact of an event.

 # Prize
-Award to the value of $4,000 for 1st place and $2,000 for 2nd place
+Award up to the value of $4,000 for 1st place and $2,000 for 2nd place

 # Eligibility Criteria
 all Australian and New Zealand teams are eligible.
 Must use at least two Official GovHack Datasets.
 Open Government data must be used.